jdeschamps/EMU/tutorial/Tutorial.md

 In this example, we will see that, most of the time, this consists in quite simple programming.

-Creating the modules of your UI: ConfigurablePanels
+E - Creating the modules of your UI: ConfigurablePanels
 ===================================================

 In this section, we will create two panels with several **components**